OlgaNazarenko/WebPy_HW14/README.md

 ## WebPy_HW14
-For this project it was used poetry, which is designed for dependency management and packaging in this project.
+For this project, it was used poetry, which is designed for dependency management and packaging in this project.
 It allowed declaring the libraries of this project depends on and manages (install/update) them for you.
 Kindly activate it.

 REST API for storing and managing contacts 1.
-For the start need to initialize Docker through "Docker Compose" in order to initialize all services and databases used in this project, like Postgres and Redis:
+For the start need to initialize Docker through "Docker Compose" to initialize all services and databases used in this project, like Postgres and Redis:

     docker-compose up

-Then, run the following command to start the FastAPI server in folder "REST":
+Then, run the following command to start the FastAPI server in the folder "REST":

     python3 (py) main.py